Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Lions stats and trends

-- The Lions have been underdogs by 10.5 points or more one time this season and have not covered the spread once.
+- This year, the Lions are winless against the spread when entering a game as an underdog of 10.5 points or more.

-- Detroit's games this season have gone over the total in two out of six opportunities (33.3%).
+- Detroit's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- The Lions have turned the ball over eight times, two fewer times than the Rams have forced turnovers (10).
+- This year the Lions have eight turnovers, two fewer than the Rams have takeaways (10).

 Home and road insights